What's on this page:

 - If you are a service provider, such as a medical expert or solicitor, regulators who regulate how you operate including the General Medical Council and the Solicitors Regulation Authority;

-- Industry bodies, including the Association of British Insurers;
+- Industry bodies, including the Association of British Insurers and the MIB;

 - Third parties who provide us with details of individuals who have expressed an interest in hearing about insurance products;